titushm/pathnav/README.md

-print(path.child_dirs) # get a list of directorys in the directory print(path.child_files) # get a list of files in the directory print(path.dir_size) # get the size in bytes of the directory print(path.resolved_path) # get the full path without relative parts such as ..
+print(path.child_dirs) # get a list of directorys in the directory print(path.child_files) # get a list of files in the directory print(path.dir_size) # get the size in bytes of the directory print(path.resolved_path) # get the full path without relative parts such as .. and %enviroment_varible%

 # Methods
 print(path.up()) # go up one directory